Best Cryptocurrency Exchanges Compared & Reviewed

 Revolut is a good choice if you are just dabbling in cryptocurrency and don’t need anything too complicated.

-Yes, you can buy, sell, and send over 20 digital currencies at the touch of a button, with no hidden fees.
-But, Revolut’s cryptocurrency service is not regulated by the FCA, other than for the purposes of money laundering and you capital at risk.
+On the baking app you can buy, sell, and send over 228 digital currencies at the touch of a button, with no hidden fees.
+But, Revolut’s cryptocurrency service is not regulated by the FCA in the same way as investing in the stock market.
+As you will find out when you take the “how well do you understand crypto” quiz when you try to buy cryptocurrencies on the app.

 Pros